All Episodes

-Rush Limboy and the Excellence in Broadcasting Network in the fastest three hours in media.
+Rush Limboy and the Excellence in Broadcasting Network and the fastest three hours in media.

-This Friday is our annual leukemia radio thon to cure the blood cancers, leukemia, and lymphoma.
+By the way, folks, this Friday is our annual leukemia radio-thon to cure the blood cancers, leukemia, and lymphoma.

-You have you have stepped up like no other audience has the amount of money that's been raised, donated, generated by these uh these radio thons.
+You have stepped up like no other audience has, the amount of money that's been raised, donated, generated by these radiothons.

 We do it one day a year.